kalaksi/docker-quassel/README.md

 |Versioned tags           |✅    | Offer versioned tags for stability.|

 ## Running this container
-This container contains Quassel Core
+This container contains Quassel Core.
 See ```docker-compose.yml``` in the source repository for details on how to run this container.

 ## Configuration
+Configuration happens through environment variables.
 See ```Dockerfile``` and ```docker-compose.yml``` (<https://github.com/kalaksi/docker-quassel>) for usable environment variables.

 ## Supported tags